What Two Participant Profiles Found Setting Up Cal.com

 The free tier is genuinely generous.
 Ea-Nasir — who goes to pricing before doing anything else — spent five steps reviewing the feature comparison and couldn't find a meaningful limitation for his use case.
 Custom durations, calendar sync, timezone detection, cancellation, rescheduling — all free.
 No cap on event types.

-What the personas found
+What the participant profiles found

 Pricing page looks identical to the homepage